 Planning a head can be a big time saver, in December I start to plan the year ahead, I get the dates for the next year's meetups in the diaries.
 So our venue host can plan ahead and I can know when meetups are happening so I can ensure I am in Glasgow for that evening.
 We have a fairly consistent schedule, the last Wednesday of every second month is the date we always try to aim for.
 I think December is the only one we vary that with.

 I put time in my diary to do some of the administrative tasks, and I try to automate things where I can.
-A lot of my social media interactions are scheduled using a scheduling tool, this means I am leveraging those platforms to the best of my abilities and not trying to do things last minute and miss an opportunity to grow the group.
+A lot of my social media interactions are scheduled using a scheduling tool.
+This means I am leveraging those platforms to the best of my abilities.
+And I am avoiding trying to do things at the last minute and miss an opportunity to grow the group.

 There is never enough time for what I would like to do and achieve, having a co-organiser can help but everyone needs to be bought into helping and committing time otherwise it doesn't work.